 Winona Cotter (MN) sophomore Grace Ping was the highest finisher of any prep athlete, finishing fourth overall in the women's 6K junior race in 21:26.9, while two Texans earned bids by virtue of finishing in sixth-place, respectively.

-Katy Cinco Ranch (TX) junior Heidi Nielson was sixth overall in the women's junior race in 21:30.1, while Fort Worth Christian (TX) senior Carter Cheeseman was sixth in a wild men's 8K junior race that saw the University of Notre Dame signee cross the line in 24:46.2.
+Katy Cinco Ranch (TX) sophomore Heidi Nielson was sixth overall in the women's junior race in 21:30.1, while Fort Worth Christian (TX) senior Carter Cheeseman was sixth in a wild men's 8K junior race that saw the University of Notre Dame signee cross the line in 24:46.2.